jeroenjanssens/jeroenjanssens.github.io/_posts/2013-09-19-seven-command-line-tools-for-data-science.markdown

 [csvkit](https://github.com/onyxfish/csvkit),
 scrape,
 [xml2json](https://github.com/parmentf/xml2json),
 sample, and Rio.
 (The home-made tools `scrape`, `sample`, and `Rio` can be found in this [data science toolbox](https://github.com/jeroenjanssens/data-science-toolbox).)
 Any suggestions, questions, comments, and even pull requests are more than welcome.
+(Tools suggested by others can be found towards the bottom of the post.)
 OSEMN, let's get started with our first tool: `jq`.

 ### 1. jq - sed for JSON